moneroguides/1x02-setting-up-your-own-node/script.md

 3. Allow all outgoing connections:
    `sudo ufw default allow outgoing`

-This isn't ideal right now as you won't be able to use your browser or download system updates. __For this reason you're going to want to allow ports__ (How is this achieved?)
-443 (tcp-https) and 80 (tcp-http).
+This isn't ideal right now as you won't be able to use your browser or download system updates.
+For this reason you're going to want to allow ports 443 (tcp-https) and 80 (tcp-http).
+To do this you need to run the command:

+`sudo ufw allow 80/tcp` & `sudo ufw allow 443/tcp`

 Now that the ufw has been enabled and your firewall has been hardened, your computer is a little more secure and we're ready to make an exception for the Monero daemon: